dkhokhlov/CastService/README.md

 # CastService
 See the problem description for CastService functional spec.
 This service implementation uses RMI for service calls and TCP socket for streaming of serialized [Cast](https://github.com/dkhokhlov/CastService/blob/main/src/main/java/castservice/Cast.java) objects.
+Java and Scala demo clients are provided.

 ## Design Notes